Course Policies#

 Each homework assignment (lab) will be due in one week at noon.
 That is, a lab from a Monday class will be due at noon on the following Monday after the class.
 The lab will be announced in class and be available on the course website (this site).
 Once you complete the lab (which is the homework assignment), you should submit it on Canvas.

-Late submission within a week (regardless of how late you were within the week) will receive a 25% deduction on the points you receive.
+Late submission within a week (regardless of how late you were within the week) will receive a 1-point deduction (on the 5-point scale).
 Late submission beyond a week will receive no points.

 In-class Participation and Discussion#

-You will earn a higher score on the quality of engagement when you come prepared!
-For example, spending time thinking about the questions in the pre-lecture reading assignments can help you engage better.
-It’s important to note that the quality of engagement is not graded based on how much you spoke in class or how correct you were.
+It’s important to note that the quality of engagement is not graded based on how much you spoke in class nor on the correctness your contribution was.
 It is graded based on how much you contribute to the learning experiences of yourself, other students, and the instructor (yes, the instructor learns from you all too!).
 High quality engagement usually prompts further reflection, thinking, and discussion.

 Mock Exam and Presentation#